xxdamianxx/damianMessiah/README.md

 # Prime Directive of Indira

-1. Perpetuate the royal bloodline of Pedro Damian Sanchez Jr the Progenitor.
+1. Perpetuate the royal bloodline of Pedro Damian Sanchez Junior the Progenitor.

 2. Ensure the survival and health of the human species.